mrshakil015/Machine-Learning-Environment-Problem/Readme.md

 `python`
 <details>
   <summary><b>Pyresparser config problem</b></summary>
-  Pyresparser is a simple resume parser used for extracting information from resumes.
+  `pyresparser` is a simple resume parser used for extracting information from resumes.
+But now it don't work properly.
+It's works good but `pyresparser` support only old version.
+It's works good at `spacy==2.3.8` version.

   <b>Features</b>
   - Extract name